YaminiTheratipally/demo_rep/sql.md

-Write a SQL script that loads CSV data into a table.
 ## 4. Solve the IPL problems

 ### 1. Number of matches played per year of all the years in IPL.